Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Step 1.
 Register with an exchange that lists CENNZ

-At the time of writing (August 2019), HitBTC is one of the only exchanges where you can buy CENNZ.
+As of November 2020, HitBTC is one of the only exchanges where you can buy CENNZ.
 To sign up for an account, you’ll need to provide your email address and create a username and password.
 Make sure you also enable two-factor authentication on your account to provide increased security for your coins and tokens.

 Step 2.
 Deposit funds into your account

-If you’re keen to learn how to buy Bitcoin in Indonesia, check out our comprehensive guide.
+If you’re keen to learn how to buy bitcoin in the Philippines, check out our comprehensive guide.

 Step 3.
 Buy CENNZ